open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-structure.md

 ## Agent class loader

-The agent classloader contains almost everything else not mentioned before, including:
+The agent class loader contains almost everything else not mentioned before, including:

 * **The `javaagent-tooling` module**: this module picks up the initialization process started by `OpenTelemetryAgent`